Literature: Galactic Crucibles

 - Ground Hog Day Loop - The Segaran Technocracy is stuck in a time loop in the past due to the king making a wish that he could rule a kingdom for eternity.

-- Magic A Is Magic A - Magic is almost like an alternative to science.
+- Magic A Is Magic A - Magic is internally consistent with numerous schools of magic.

 - Left-Justified Fantasy Map - Inverted.
 Eidyn's ocean is on the right side of the map.